W. W. NORTON & COMPANY

 Student loans and families are strongly intertwined, helping to shape and reproduce inequalities in young adulthood.
 Family backgrounds, resources, and support influence whether students take on loans for college; after graduation, loans affect romantic relationships, marriage and childbearing rates.
 Students and graduates have complex feelings about accepting help from their families, which can shape their sense of adulthood.

-We invite students and instructors to join Families as They Really Are authors Arielle Kuperberg (University of North Carolina-Greensboro) and Joan Maya Manzelis (Rutgers University-Camden) for an interactive discussion on their ongoing study on loans and young adulthood.
-A Q&A will follow after the discussion.
+Hear Families as They Really Are authors Arielle Kuperberg (University of North Carolina-Greensboro) and Joan Maya Manzelis (Rutgers University-Camden) for an interactive discussion on their ongoing study on loans and young adulthood.

 “See Norton's Introduction to Sociology Resources in Action”